LaurieAnderson92/FullStack-Anderson/README.md

 69B6C4

-## Setup
+## Setup:
 A section was used rather than a footer so that it can move up the screen in browser view and from the contacts section

-## Deployment
+## Deployment:
 Git Hub Pages

 ## Testing:
-Test the website locally by opening the HTML files in a web browser to ensure everything displays correctly.
+Test the website locally by opening the HTML files in multiple web browsers to ensure everything displays correctly, in testing with myself and others a number of enhancements were suggested:

-## Deployment:
+Enhancement1: Make the download button the complete anchor
+Status: Testing

+Enhancement2: Image position on each content could be better
+Status: Scoping

 ## Bugs/Issues: